richmahn/en_tn/mat/12/intro.md

 #### Structure and formatting ####

 Some translations set each line of poetry farther to the right than the rest of the text to make it easier to read.
-The ULB does this with the poetry in 12:18-21, which are words from the OT.
+The ULB does this with the poetry in 12:18-21, which are words from the Old Testament.

 #### Special concepts in this chapter ####